surdebmalya/surdebmalya/README.md

 # Hi there 👋

 ## 🚀 About Me
-👨‍🎓 I am Debmalya Sur, pursuing my Bachelors in Computer Science & Engineering.
+👨‍🎓 I am Debmalya Sur, pursuing my Bachelors in Computer Science & Engineering (CSE).

 ✨ I love to explore mathematics and always try to build a strong connection between theoretical and practical scenarios in this digital era.